Into Film logo

 130 reviews

-Beautiful account of John Merrick, a man with a severe physical deformity rescued from a cruel circus sideshow in Victorian London.
+The true story of John Merrick, a man with a severe physical deformities who is rescued from a cruel circus sideshow in Victorian London.

 Certificate12